Siddhesh-yerramneni/SE-Project/README.md

 Users can search for books using filters such as genre, author, publication year, or rating, making it easier to find books that suit their interests.
 The platform includes a powerful search engine to quickly locate books by title, author, or keyword.
-User Profiles :

-Users can create profiles, track their reading history, and share their book reviews with others.

-Admin Dashboard:

-Admins can manage users, books, and reviews through an intuitive dashboard.
-Admins have the ability to handle flagged reviews, manage content, and ensure compliance with community guidelines.

 Group members:
 Sri Surya Tarun Narala - Frontend